kevinamiri/maila/prompt.md

 ## Preferences:

 1. Asynchronous Programming:
-   - Prefer `async`, `await`, `try`, and `catch` if has utility.
    - Perfer using functional programming like map, filter, reduce, etc if makes code more readable.
    - Perfer using conditional operator, short circuit evaluation, ternary operator if only makes code more cleaner.
 2. Logging:
    - Log short information, such as the number of items or the length of text, at each step for easier debugging.

-3. Examples and Features:
+3. Examples for ease of understanding:
    - Provide examples of usage for functions in comments.

+4. Commented-out code into features:
-   - Convert commented-out code into features, if helps.
+   - Convert commented-out code into features, if helps to understand the code maintainability and readability.

 ```tsx